 The main advantage of veneers over orthodontics for addressing crooked teeth is that veneers are a relatively quick fix that addresses significant cosmetic issues.
 While orthodontic treatments can easily require several months or even years to complete, veneers can revamp your smile in seven to 10 days.
 Many of our patients prefer veneers over orthodontic treatments because the porcelain shells allow them to forgo years of diet restrictions and periodic tightening of metal braces.
 Plus, veneers do not require the use of unattractive attachments, bands, and wires.

 If you only require placement of a few veneers, you can save money by forgoing timely orthodontic treatments.
 One benefit of braces is that the results do not have to be replaced or updated.
 Porcelain veneers can last 10 years or longer when properly taken care of while the cosmetic results from braces will last a lifetime.
 During your consultation at our Lake Forest office, Dr. Fondriest will explain the potential benefits of either treatment.

-Find Out if Veneers Can Straighten Your Smile
+Find Out if Veneers Can Straighten Crooked Teeth

 In minor cases of tooth misalignment, an appropriate number of strategically placed veneers may be able to straighten your smile and help you avoid the need for braces.
 To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.